Fury Warrior PvP Best Covenants, Soulbinds, Conduits, and Legendary Powers (Dragonflight / 10.0.2)

 Here are the best Legendaries for a Fury Warrior.

-- Misshapen Mirror let us you give Spell Reflection to the nearest ally, very similar to Overwatch.
+- Misshapen Mirror lets you give Spell Reflection to the nearest ally.
 This is a good backup Legendary to have vs teams that rely on CC'ing your healer with magic.
 Examples are Hunters with Freezing Trap or spell cleaves with Polymorph and Cyclone.

 - 19 Mar.
 2021: Page Updated for Patch 9.0.5; added recommended Emeni Soulbind tree.